 Yet, with all the focus on tactical and strategic planning, is it possible that you do not fully understand the ROI of your copay program?
 If you aren’t assessing your program with the same rigor as the rest of your business, it’s likely you are spending more than you are earning.

-While the strategy and goals of every copay program vary, we’ve found that the top 5 essential metrics to track ROI stay the same.
+While the strategy and goals of every patient access program vary, we’ve found that the top five essential copay program metrics to track ROI stay the same.

 - Patient Adherence: Another primary benefit of copay programs is that patients who participate are more adherent than those who do not.
 One reason for adherence is due to the patients’ lower copay responsibility.
 Another reason is that the patients are more engaged in their therapy.
 As you continue to assess a program’s success, it’s essential to understand and measure the additional adherence seen from each copay program.